tokenika/tokenika.github.io/about/about.md

 ## Who we are?

-[**Tokenika**](https://tokenika.io/) is a Warsaw based, Eastern European blockchain expert, software house and a think-tank specializing in blockchain and distributed ledger technologies.
+[Tokenika](https://tokenika.io/) is a Warsaw-based, Eastern European blockchain expert, software house and a think-tank specializing in blockchain and distributed ledger technologies.
 Consisting of a strong team of experts from the fields of IT, coding, artificial intelligence, trading, law and regulatory environments, we strive to create a foundation for the most promising blockchain related tech.

-Our team members have been involved in blockchain and DLT tech since 2012, and have been firm supporters of Dan Larimer’s (the creator of EOS) projects since the introduction of BitSharesX, the first incarnation of [BitShares](https://bitshares.org/).
+Our team members have been involved in blockchain and DLT tech since 2012, and have been firm supporters of [Dan Larimer](	https://en.wikipedia.org/wiki/Daniel_Larimer)’s projects since the introduction of BitSharesX, the first incarnation of [BitShares](https://bitshares.org/).

-Currently Tokenika’s efforts are exclusively dedicated to successful deployment of EOSIO ecosystem, in our eyes being one of the brightest new stars on the blockchain scene.
+Currently Tokenika’s efforts are exclusively dedicated to successful deployment of [EOSIO](https://eos.io/) ecosystem, in our eyes being one of the brightest new stars on the blockchain scene.

 As a potential block producer, we are acutely aware of the scale and complexity of this task.

 ## What we do?